Portland Monthly

 Portland Monthly (also referred to as Portland Monthly Magazine) is a monthly news and general interest magazine which covers food, politics, business, design, events and culture in Portland, Oregon.
 The magazine was co-founded in 2003 by siblings Nicole and Scott Vogel.
 Nicole had previously worked for Cendant Corporation and Time Warner, and Scott had been a journalist at The New York Times.
 Though the magazine had some trouble with funding in its first year, it grew to a stable circulation of 56,000 and by 2006 was the seventh-largest city magazine in the United States.

-The magazine's editor in 2018 was Kelly Clarke.
+The circulation as of 2024 is 41,890.

 The Portland Monthly has received generally positive reception in other new publications, including a mixed review of the magazine's first issue in The Columbian, and subsequent positive reviews in The Oregonian and The Seattle Times.
 Rachel Dresbeck wrote favorably of the magazine in her 2007 book Insiders' Guide to Portland, Oregon.

 History

-First year

 The magazine was co-founded in 2003 by Nicole Vogel and her brother journalist Scott Vogel, and began as a glossy magazine with a focus on the lifestyle of Portland.
 Nicole Vogel had previously been a vice president at Cendant Corporation, and had worked at Time Warner for five years and was a vice president at CNN.
 Scott Vogel had previously worked as a journalist for The New York Times.
 The niche market focus of the magazine was for "25- to 65-year-olds with household incomes of at least $100,000".
 Nicole Vogel used Texas Monthly as one of her models for the magazine, which she had read growing up in Texas.
 Planning and research for the magazine included conducting 200 interviews with residents of Portland, in addition to raising US$40,000 from angel investors.

 Nicole Vogel had previously sought out seed capital from investors at the Oregon Entrepreneurs Forum in February 2003, and in total raised less than $1 million from investors.
 One of the first investors in Portland Monthly was the "Women’s Investors Network", a Portland-based group of women-investors which is part of the Oregon Entrepreneurs' Foundation.
-A formal gathering was held on September 27, 2003 at the Portland Armory to celebrate the launch of the magazine, and the magazine debuted September 29, 2003.
+A formal gathering was held on September 27, 2003, at the Portland Armory to celebrate the launch of the magazine, and the magazine debuted September 29, 2003.
 The first issue was 104 pages, and due to initial funding issues the magazine appeared bimonthly for the first year.
 40,000 copies were produced for the first issue.
 The first issue was dedicated to the theme: "Why We Love This Town".
 The magazine was profitable in its first year and brought in $1 million in revenue.